-Torron-Lee Dewar BCAa has a real passion for the arts and represents the UK with pride in every way possible.
-His work has transformed lives and has taken young people away from street crime, self-harming, depression and Anti-Social Behaviour.
-When people come to ADU, they realise they can become more than what they thought they could be.
+Our work has been proven to transform lives and has taken young people away from street crime, self-harming, depression and Anti-Social Behaviour.
+When people come to Alliance Arts, they realise they can become more than what they thought they could be.
 Our artists inspire the minds of people across the country to work hard and fight for the things that matter, whilst changing the stereotypical portrayal of those from less fortunate backgrounds.
-Torron-Lee is also the author of two books that are available on Amazon and is an ambassador of The Spirit of London Awards which was created by the Damilola Taylor Trust in 2009.
+The founder is also an author and is an ambassador of The Spirit of London Awards which was created by the Damilola Taylor Trust in 2009.
 The BCA Honours held at the House of Lords also recently made Torron-Lee an Ambassador.

-"The great thing about ADU is that, individuals who wouldn’t normally cross paths do so, and end up learning so much from each other.
-Alliance Dance Unit breaks down barriers in the community and gives back in every way possible.
-That's what makes their team so uniquely strong."
+"The great thing about Alliance Arts is individuals who wouldn’t normally cross paths do so, and end up learning so much from each other.
+Alliance Arts break down barriers in our cities and give back in every way possible.
+That's what makes their vision so uniquely strong."